Kees1958/uBol-stripped/README.md

 scripting-manager.js (turns filter rules on/off) had its "only one thing at a time" safety rule copy-pasted twice in the same file.
 That rule now lives once, in a new small file, async-lock.js, shared by both places instead of two copies that could quietly drift apart.
 Everything scripting-manager.js does shares the same safety rule and touches the same browser feature, so splitting it apart would mean the safety rule could easily end up duplicated again — this time across separate files instead of within one, which is harder to notice and easier to get wrong (so it is better to keep in one place = one JS-module).

-Scattered duplicate settings got merged, a few bugs were caught and fixed along the way (also the darkmode), and the ESlinter (code check tool) is clean now.
+Scattered duplicate settings got merged, a few bugs were caught and fixed along the way and the ESlinter (code check tool) is clean now.
 a) cripting-manager.js — a repeated timing value (15-minute cache-cleanup interval) was written out twice in the same file; now written once.
 b) timing-constants.js (new) — a 5-minute timeout value that four different files had each separately written out by coincidence, now all read from one place.